 Proposed changes included:

 - The development of a new framework for classifying and remunerating public service executives on the basis of work value.

 - Changes to employment terms and conditions so that Victoria’s executive offer is more competitive.

 - Stricter requirements and improved guidance on performance management processes.

 - More systematic oversight and governance of the workforce, including a single point of oversight for significant remuneration decisions and analysis of public sector EO employment trends.

 - Public entity industry segment reviews to examine the applicability of the proposed VPS employment arrangements to the broader public sector.

 The proposed changes are intended to drive greater integrity, accountability and value for money.
 Importantly, the reforms are intended to attract and retain high performing EOs, and establish Victoria as an employer of choice for public sector executives in Australia.

-The Review of Victoria’s Executive Officer Employment and Remuneration Framework: Summary Report has more details on the issues in executive workforce arrangements and recommendations for establishing optimum arrangements.
+The Review of Victoria’s Executive Officer Employment and Remuneration Framework: Summary Report contains further detail about the issues in executive workforce arrangements and recommendations for establishing optimum arrangements.

-If you have difficulties downloading the PDF, or require an accessible version, please contact VPSC.
+If you have difficulties downloading the PDF, or require an accessible version, please contact us.